 - Beat the softened butter and cream cheese in the bowl of a stand mixer with the paddle attachment, or in a large bowl with an electric beater or a spoon and your strong arms.

-- Beat until floofy, 1-2 minutes on medium speed.
+- Beat until smooth and fluffy, 1-2 minutes on medium speed.

 - If the frosting is soft, pop it in the fridge for a few minutes to firm.